jurelou/forensibus/README.md

 - grpc-plugin
 - utils/filesystem: add some file types to the filetype lib. (evtx, registry, text ...)
 - cli: convert relative filepath to absolute filepath
+- Add a --force flag to the run command, force exec even if some errors appear (some workers are unavailable, ....)
 # Mettre à jour le protocol (protobuf)

 ```